-- 71. Section 47(1)(a) of PA 1995 requires the trustees or managers of most occupational pension schemes to appoint a scheme auditor. - 72.
-To be effective, the appointment of a scheme auditor (or, where a scheme is exempt from the requirement to appoint a "scheme auditor", the auditor) must be made in accordance with the Regulations.
-The trustees or managers of the scheme forward a Notice of Appointment to the auditor specifying: - the date the appointment is due to take effect; - to whom the auditor is to report; and - from whom the auditor will take instructions. - 73.
+- 69. Section 47(1)(a) of PA 1995 requires the trustees or managers of most occupational pension schemes to appoint a scheme auditor. - 70.
+To be effective, the appointment of a scheme auditor must be made in accordance with the Regulations9.
+The trustees or managers of the scheme forward a Notice of Appointment to the auditor specifying: - the date the appointment is due to take effect; - · to whom the auditor is to report; and - from whom the auditor will take instructions. - 71.
 The date the appointment is due to take effect ("the effective date") is at a future date.
 The date of appointment does not become effective until the auditor has acknowledged receipt of the Notice of Appointment.
-This being the case, a practical approach may be for the Notice of Appointment to specify the "effective date" as being the date of the auditor's acknowledgement of the appointment. - 74.
+This being the case, a practical approach may be for the Notice of Appointment to specify the "effective date" as being the date of the auditor's acknowledgement of the appointment. - 72.
 The name of the scheme and the year-end should be clear.
-If the appointment is in relation to a scheme year which has already ended the engagement terms should specify which scheme year(s) will be subject to audit. - 75.
-In the case of an appointment covering a number of schemes, there should normally be separate Notices of Appointment for each or, if particular circumstances warrant it such as a common trustee body for a number of schemes, a schedule detailing the separate schemes. - 76.
-For the appointment to be effective, PA 1995 and the Scheme Administration Regulations requires the auditor to acknowledge receipt of the Notice of Appointment within one month of its date of receipt.
-The appointment is not effective unless and until this acknowledgement is sent by the auditor within the one month period.
-If the auditor does not acknowledge appointment within one month, the Notice of Appointment ceases to be valid.
-The trustees or managers will then need to provide a new Notice of Appointment. - 77.
-PA 1995 and the Scheme Administration Regulations also require the auditor to confirm in writing that he will notify the trustees or managers immediately he becomes aware of
+If the appointment is in relation to a scheme year which has already ended the engagement terms should specify which scheme year(s) will be subject to audit. - 73.
+In the case of an appointment covering a number of schemes, there should normally be separate Notices of Appointment for each or, if particular circumstances warrant it such as a common trustee body for a number of schemes, a schedule detailing the separate schemes.

-&lt;sup>8 The Occupational Pension Schemes (Scheme Administration) Regulations 1996, SI 1996 No. 1715, as amended.
+9 The Occupational Pension Schemes (Scheme Administration) Regulations 1996, SI 1996 No. 1715, as amended